GreenDelta/openLCA2-manual/src/advanced_top/regionalized_new.md

 ### Assign locations to processes and exchanges

 To perform regionalized LCIA, make sure to assign a location to your processes and/or exchanges.
-You can do this by going to the "geography" section in the "general information" tab of a process and selecting your desired location.
+You can do this by going to the "geography" section in the "General information" tab of a process and selecting your desired location.

 ![](../media/regionalized_locations_processes.png)
 _Assigning locations to processes_

-Location can be assigned to exchanges in processes by adding them to the "location" field for each flow in inputs and outputs.
+Location can be assigned to exchanges in processes by adding them to the "Location" field for each flow in inputs and outputs.

 ![](../media/regionalized_locations_exchanges.png)
 _Assining locations to exchanges_

+_**Note:**_ The location specified for exchanges will take precedence over the location specified for the overall process, if they differ.
+For instance, if a process is assigned "Italy" as its location but some of its exchanges are designated with more specific regions (e.g., Sicily or a particular water basin), the impact will be calculated based on the exchange location.
+If no specific location is given for an exchange, the impact will then be calculated using the process location.

 ### Run regionalized LCIA of a product system